Scarlett Family Foundation

 - Remain enrolled in a Business, Education, or STEM major

 Important: Grant applications are by invitation only.
-The scholarship program is the Foundation's funding priority, which limits available dollars for organizational grants.
+The scholarship programme is the Foundation's funding priority, which limits available dollars for organisational grants.

 How the Process Works